Dr. Natasha Simonova

 Writer and scholar of 18th-century literature.

-I completed my PhD in English Literature in 2014, and have since worked as a lecturer and researcher at the Universities of Edinburgh, Cambridge, and Oxford.
-I am currently based in London.
+I completed my PhD in 2014, and have since worked as a lecturer and researcher at the Universities of Edinburgh, Cambridge, and Oxford.
+I am currently based in London as a Research Fellow at the Institute of English Studies, University of London.

 I specialise in literature of the Early Modern period and the long 18th century (c.
 1500-1830) - particularly women's writing, manuscript cultures, and how studying texts beyond the canon can shed new light on literary history.
 Other interests include romance and the early novel, the history of literary criticism, and the 18th century on screen.

-Forthcoming from Chatto & Windus, The Grey Ladies is a group biography of Jemima, Marchioness Grey (1722-1797) and her daughter Amabel (1751-1833), as well as the other talented women of their circle.
+Forthcoming from Chatto & Windus, The Grey Ladies is a group biography of Jemima, Marchioness Grey (1722-1797) and her daughter Amabel (1751-1833) as well as the other talented women of their circle.
 Neither ‘bluestockings’ nor ‘scarlet women,’ they remain almost unknown today.
-Yet they spent their lives at the centre of the cultural and political events of the day, participating in coteries and producing highly creative work in a variety of genres.
-My book draws on the vast manuscript archive of letters, diaries, and documents they left behind, in order to tell their story in their own words: their friendships, griefs, travels, intellectual occupations, and the way that they constantly wrote themselves in and out of visibility against the colourful background of the Georgian period.
+Yet they spent their lives at the centre of the cultural and political events of the period, participating in coteries and producing highly creative work in a variety of genres.
+My book draws on the vast manuscript archive of letters, diaries, and documents they left behind, telling their story in their own words: their friendships, griefs, travels, intellectual occupations, and the way that they constantly wrote themselves in and out of visibility against the colourful background of the Georgian era.

 For more on the Greys, please see my recent publications and podcasts below.